 The vast majority of standing black walnut trees are owned by farmers and miscellaneous private individuals, in sharp contrast to the conifer forests of the Unites States which are largely owned by the United States Government or commercial forest products companies.
 This means that long-term black walnut success really is a tree popularity contest.
 What happens on the land of today’s tree owners is what will write the future story of the black walnut.
 Whether the black walnut population will grow or decline is likely a function of how much current tree owners like their black walnut trees.
 If the broad spectrum of individuals who are black walnut tree owners don’t like their trees, the fate of the species is sadly predictable.

 We’ll know that the tide has turned for black walnuts when people see them on the ground and think “resource” not “yard waste”.
 Not everyone thinks “yard waste”.
 Hammons Products Company, in Missouri, processes roughly 25 million pounds of nuts annually and most of those are grown and gathered by independent growers located within a few hundred miles of their processing plant so those tree owners must see their black walnuts as a resource.
-Our company, Black Squirrel Farms, is a tiny little company in New York with about 80 mature black walnut trees of our own but we are running a local 2020 black walnut collection program to serve nearby growers and if you’ve got mature black walnut trees in the Finger Lakes area of New York, we would love to have you join our program.
+Our company, Black Squirrel Farms, is a tiny little company in New York with about 80 mature black walnut trees of our own but we are running a local black walnut collection program to serve nearby growers and if you’ve got mature black walnut trees in the Finger Lakes area of New York, we would love to have you join our program.
 Even if you don’t have black walnut trees or live in the Finger Lakes area of New York, you can help.
-Eat black walnuts; we’ll have shelled black walnuts for sale online in Fall 2020 but our supply will be limited and if you can’t buy them from us, buy from someone else.
+Eat black walnuts; we’ll have shelled black walnuts for sale online in Spring 2022 but our supply will be limited and if you can’t buy them from us, buy from someone else.
 Give some of the non-intuitive uses of black walnut shells a try, like our anti-skid additive for paint.
-Help us find and publish new and heritage black walnut recipes; firstname.lastname@example.org is on the lookout for this kind of information.
+Help us find and publish new and heritage black walnut recipes by sending yours to email@example.com.
 Let’s make the black walnut popular again, 300+ years later.